well1791/belief-systems/chapters/chapter01.md

   * x = +3 + -5 + +7

 In fact you could write this in a calculator and you would get the right result.
-Also, just to clarify, we are using the "+" symbol to express explicitly both the sign and the operation but, as you may have noticed, the mix between symbols and operations difficults the reading.
-So, let's define a different symbol: "⊕", for the addition operation, the symbol could be anything, I'm just suggesting something that's not quite common in use, anyway, let's see how this little change affects the reading:
+Also, just to clarify, we are using the "+" symbol to express explicitly both the sign and the operation but, as you may have noticed, the mix of symbols between signs and operations difficults the reading.
+So, let's define a different symbol for the addition operation: "⊕", the symbol could be anything, I'm just suggesting something that's not quite common in use, anyway, let's see how this little change affects the reading:

   * x = +3 ⊕ -5 ⊕ +7

 Finally!
-It's completely clear now, in fact, if the exercise were a multiplication we wouldn't have any issues reading it, and that's because the symbol for multiplication is clear.
-In this example the ambiguity of the symbol only have two meanings, and each meaning was concrete on its own: one is a sign and the other one is an operation, but, when we defined a unique symbol for one specific meaning, the reading improved drastically our understanding of the exercise.
+It's completely clear now, in fact, if the exercise was a multiplication we wouldn't have any issues reading it, because there is an explicit and not ambigous symbol for multiplication.
+In this example the ambiguity of the "+" symbol have two meanings: sign and operation, and each meaning has a concrete definition but, once we defined a unique symbol "⊕" and "+" for each specific meaning "operation" and "sign" then, the reading improved drastically.

-The next example doesn't have a defined set of meanings, nor it has an specific one defined.
+The next example doesn't have a defined set of meanings, nor it has a specific one defined.

 #### Mother or not